-How to Import CSV Into Google Sheets
+How to Import CSV into Google Sheets

-There are essentially two ways to import CSV into Google Sheets.
+There are essentially two ways to import CSV to Google Sheets.
 The first way is to import a CSV file locally stored on your computer.
 The second involves importing a CSV file onto Google Sheets using Google Drive.

-Locally Stored CSV files
+Locally Stored CSV Files

 To import a locally stored CSV file onto Google Sheets, follow these steps: